opendnssec/opendnssec-manual/wiki/opendnssec14-ksmutil.md

   - --in-type will default to 'File'
   - --output will default to {prefix}/var/opendnssec/signed/<zone> for a 'File' adaptor or (available from 1.4.3) {prefix}/var/opendnssec/addns.xml for a 'DNS' adaptor
   - --out-type will default to 'File'
-- The "no-xml" flag is useful when adding a number of zones; it prevents zonelist.xml from being written to thus speeding up the process.
-If the "no-xml" flag is used then after all the zones have been added then the zonelist file will need to be updated via the command:
+- The `no-xml` flag is useful when adding a number of zones; it prevents zonelist.xml from being written to thus speeding up the process.
+If the `no-xml` flag is used then after all the zones have been added then the zonelist file will need to be updated via the command:

     ods-ksmutil zonelist export